 PLEASE PRINT

 Date:

 Preceptor's Name:

-Preceptor's Credentials & Position Title le:
+Preceptor's Credentials & Position Title e:

 Agency/Facility: Address:

 Floor: Direct Phone Number to Floor:

 Preceptor's Phone:

 Preceptor's Email:

-Preceptor's Home Mailing Address: (Const.
-A. Harra)
+Preceptor's Home Mailing Address:

 (Street Address)

 (City & State) (Zip Code)

-Name of Student You Are Working W ith:
+Name of Student You Are Working Wi th:

-\ Note to Capstone Students:
+Note to Capstone Students:

 - 2 SHIFTS Students are required to have all alternate preceptors they work with for 2 shifts complete the above form.
 This form must be printed and completed on the second day the student works with the same alternate preceptor.
-This form must then be submitted to your Capstone faculty at the next clinical visit. - 3 SHIFTS Should an alternate preceptor work with the same Capstone student for 3 shifts or more, the student is then responsible for having the alternate preceptor complete the full preceptor packet which can be found on Canvas.
+This form must then be submitted to your Capstone faculty. - 3 SHIFTS Should an alternate preceptor work with the same Capstone student for 3 shifts or more, the student is then responsible for having the alternate preceptor complete the full preceptor packet which can be found on Canvas.